 Compensated absences are payable to employees at the rate of daily salary for each day of accumulated leave on death or on resignation or upon retirement.
-The charge towards compensated absences For the year ended March 31, 2022 based on actuarial valuation using the projected accrued benefit method is ₹ 4.38 crore (previous year ₹ 0.10 crore)
+The charge towards compensated absences for the year ended March 31, 2023 based on actuarial valuation using the projected accrued benefit method is ₹1.00 crore (previous year ₹ 4.38 crore).

-Termination Benefits: All termination benefits including voluntary retirement compensation are fully written off to the Standlone Statement of Profit & Loss.
+Termination Benefits: All termination benefits including voluntary retirement compensation are fully written off to the Standalone Statement of Profit & Loss.

-Incentive Plans: The Company has a scheme of Performance Linked Variable Remuneration (PLVR) which is fully written off to the Standalone Statement of Profit & Loss.
+Incentive Plans: The Company has a scheme of Incentives to employees which is fully expensed in the Statement of Profit & Loss in the respective periods.
 The Scheme rewards its employees based on the achievement of key performance indicators and profitability, as prescribed in the scheme.

-Note 41: Share-based payment arrangements
+Note 41: Share-based payment arrangements: